N2SL-UNIST/n2sl/_members/seunghyeok-choi.md

   github: choiish98
 ---

 Seunghyeok Choi received the B.S. degree from the Department of Computer Science, Gyeongsang National University (GNU), South Korea, in 2022.
-He is currently pursuing the Integrated M.S.’s degree with the Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
+He is currently pursuing the combined M.S./Ph.D. degree with the Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
 His research interests include SmartNIC and Next-generation Networks and System.

-Last updated: 2024
+Last updated: 2025